beckadamtheinventor/BOS/README.md

 # Updating BOS
-Currently the only method of updating BOS involves reinstalling TIOS first.
-See Recovery options for details on uninstalling BOS and reinstalling TIOS.
+In order to update BOS at this time you will need to either reinstall TIOS, or install the update via a FAT32 formatted USB flash drive.
+Updating by USB is over 3x faster than doing a fresh install however, and should be preferred if possible.
+To uninstall, press the reset button found on the back of the calculator, open the recovery menu by pressing F1/y= and press del.

 # BOS Recovery Options
 From BOS's homescreen, press the "Y=" key. (also known as "F1") If this doesn't go to the recovery menu, press "clear" to go back, then "F1" again.
-From there, you can reboot, attempt filesystem recovery, reset the filesystem, and uninstall BOS.
+From there, you can reboot, attempt filesystem recovery / run filesystem cleanup, reset the filesystem, and uninstall BOS.
 If you still cannot access the recovery menu, press the reset button found on the back of the calculator while pressing the recovery menu key.
 If that still doesn't work, hold on+2nd+del and press reset, then reinstall TIOS using TI-Connect CE or TiLP.

-# BOS OS Call Documentation
-`bos.inc` documentation for OS calls can be found here: https://beckadamtheinventor.github.io/BOS/ However, OS calls found in `ti84pceg.inc` within the 0x020124-0x0221F8 range are effectively unusable in BOS at this time.
-Call addresses within the 0x000000-0x00063C range (adresses below 0x020000) are bootcode calls and can be used as normal.

 # Contributing